gregory-dean/cybersecurity-homelab/README.md

 ## Current Status

 Phase 1 - Foundation is complete.
+Phase 2 - Identity and Access is complete.

-Completed work includes:
+Completed work now includes:

 - VirtualBox host-only and NAT network design
 - Deployment of core virtual machines
 - Static internal IP addressing
 - Host-to-host connectivity validation
+- Active Directory Domain Services installation
+- Promotion of `DC-01` to a domain controller
+- Creation of domain users, groups, and organizational units
+- Domain join of `WINCLIENT-01`
+- Domain login validation
-- Initial troubleshooting documentation
+- Basic Group Policy documentation
 - Build notes and screenshot collection

-The next phase will focus on Identity and Access by configuring Active Directory, creating users and groups, and joining the Windows client to the domain.
+The next phase will focus on Monitoring and Detection by deploying a SIEM platform, onboarding Windows and Linux log sources, validating ingestion, and building initial detections.

 ---